What is a Probate Sale

 What is a Probate Sale?

 Simply put, a probate sale is when a trust or other fiduciary sells assets during the course of probate administration.
 This is the period of time between when a person dies and when their heirs receive their entire inheritance.
 During this period, the person who wants to sell assets during probate — the fiduciary — must petition the court.
-They must be approved by the court and give notice to the people and businesses that the assets belong to.
-Once the notice is given and the fiduciary is approved by the court, they can sell the assets.
+The court must approve them and they must give notice to the people and businesses that the assets belong to.
+Once they give the notice and the court approves the fiduciary, they can sell the assets.

 Why Does Someone Have to Sell Assets during Probate?

-The person who dies often has significant debt that must be paid out of their estate.
+The estate must pay off significant debt that the person who dies often has.
 The person who owns the assets during probate may want to pay off a particular bill to keep the IRS from taking their entire payment.
 Or, the person who dies may have substantial business debts, like a significant amount of unpaid taxes owed the government or a large, unpaid debt.
 In order to pay off these debts, the person who wants to sell assets during probate may need to sell assets to pay off creditors.
 This is also a common method of probate funding.
 If the person who dies owns a business, for instance, and has substantial debts to the business and its suppliers, they may need to sell the business’ assets in order to pay the debt.

 Who Can Sell Assets During Probate?